keyshade-xyz/keyshade/docs/integration/frameworks/set-up-with-nextjs.md

 ---
-description: How to set up Keyshade in a Next.js app for secure runtime secrets — no more .env files.
+description: How to set up Keyshade in a Next.js app.
 ---

 # Set up Keyshade with Next.js